 Solving their problem would take finding a copywriter to work on their content, and then handing the design and assets off to a developer who’ll code and launch their website within their timeline.
 A Sketch design file would get them closer to their solution, but it wouldn’t have solved their problem.
 The problem you’re solving may not be the same as what you do, or even what they hire you to do.

-Try to find your niche as tightly as possible – it’s OK to go outside your positioning on occasion, but the quicker clients can understand exactly what it is that you do, the faster they’ll know you are the right person to hire.
+Try to find your niche as tightly as possible – it’s okay to go outside your positioning on occasion, but the quicker clients can understand exactly what it is that you do, the faster they’ll know you are the right person to hire.

 06. Make the most of friends and colleagues